Accra Technical University

-The Accra Technical University was established in 1949 as a Technical School in Ghana and commissioned in 1957 as Accra Technical Institute and converted into a Technical University by the Parliament of Ghana in 2013.
+The Accra Technical University (ATU) was established in 1949 as a Technical School in Ghana and commissioned in 1957 as Accra Technical Institute before being converted into a Polytechnic in 2007 by the Parliament of Ghana.

+It was later given a university status, becoming Accra Technical University (ATU) in 2016.
+The school is located in Accra, the capital city of Ghana.

+Accra Technical University focuses on technical and vocational education.
+The school offers a range of academic programs including applied sciences, engineering, business, arts, and design.

 History

 Establishment

 Accra Technical University was the first Technical University to be established.
 It was established in 1949 as a Technical School and commissioned in 1957 as Accra Technical Institute.
-In 1963, the Institute was renamed Accra Polytechnic, by the orders of the then President, Dr. Kwame Nkrumah.
+In 1963, the institute was renamed Accra Polytechnic, by the orders of the then President, Dr. Kwame Nkrumah.
 By the Polytechnic Law of 1992 (PNDC 321), which became fully operative in the 1993/1994 academic year, Accra Technical University was elevated to a tertiary status.
-The institution was then placed under the Higher Education Council with autonomy to award Higher National Diplomas (through the National Board for Professional and Technician Examinations [NABPTEX]).
+The institution was then placed under the Higher Education Council with autonomy to award Higher National Diplomas (through the National Board for Professional and Technician Examinations.